Daniel Ellsberg: Early life and career

 Ellsberg was born in Chicago, Illinois, on April 7, 1931, the son of Harry and Adele (Charsky) Ellsberg.
 His parents were Ashkenazi Jews who had converted to Christian Science, and he was raised as a Christian Scientist.
+In 2008, Ellsberg told a journalist that his parents considered the family Jewish, "but not in religion."

-He grew up in Detroit and attended the Kingswood School in nearby Bloomfield Hills.
+Ellsberg grew up in Detroit and attended the Cranbrook School in nearby Bloomfield Hills.
 His mother wanted him to be a concert pianist, but he stopped playing in July 1948, two years after both his mother and sister were killed when his father fell asleep at the wheel and crashed the family car into a bridge abutment.

 Ellsberg entered Harvard College on a scholarship, graduating summa cum laude with an A.B. in economics in 1952.
-He studied at the University of Cambridge for a year on a Woodrow Wilson Fellowship, then returned to Harvard for graduate school.
-In 1954, he enlisted in the U.S. Marine Corps and earned a commission.
+He studied at King's College, Cambridge, for a year through funding from the Woodrow Wilson National Fellowship Foundation, initially for a diploma in economics and then changed his credits toward a PhD in the subject, before returning to Harvard.
+In 1954, he enlisted in the United States Marine Corps and earned a commission.
 He served as a platoon leader and company commander in the 2nd Marine Division, and was discharged in 1957 as a first lieutenant.
 Ellsberg returned to Harvard as a Junior Fellow in the Society of Fellows for two years.

 RAND Corporation and PhD

 Ellsberg began working as a strategic analyst at the RAND Corporation for the summer of 1958 and then permanently in 1959.
-He concentrated on nuclear strategy and the command and control of nuclear weapons.
+He concentrated on nuclear strategy, working with leading strategists such as Herman Kahn and challenging the existing plans of the United States National Security Council and Strategic Air Command.

 Ellsberg completed a PhD in economics from Harvard in 1962.
 His dissertation on decision theory was based on a set of thought experiments that showed that decisions under conditions of uncertainty or ambiguity generally may not be consistent with well-defined subjective probabilities.
-Now known as the Ellsberg paradox, this formed the basis of a large literature that has developed since the 1980s, including approaches such as Choquet expected utility and info-gap decision theory.
+Now known as the Ellsberg paradox, it formed the basis of a large literature that has developed since the 1980s, including approaches such as Choquet expected utility and info-gap decision theory.

 Ellsberg worked in the Pentagon from August 1964 under Secretary of Defense Robert McNamara as special assistant to Assistant Secretary of Defense for International Security Affairs John McNaughton.
 He then went to South Vietnam for two years, working for General Edward Lansdale as a member of the State Department.

 On his return from South Vietnam, Ellsberg resumed working at RAND.
-In 1967, he contributed to a top-secret study of classified documents on the conduct of the Vietnam War that had been commissioned by Defense Secretary McNamara.
-These documents, completed in 1968, later became known collectively as the "Pentagon Papers" (named after the "Pumpkin Papers" of the Hiss-Chambers Case).
+In 1967, he contributed with 33 other analysts to a top-secret 47-volume study of classified documents on the conduct of the Vietnam War, commissioned by Defense Secretary McNamara and supervised by Leslie H. Gelb and Morton Halperin.
+These 7,000 pages of documents, completed in late 1968 and presented to McNamara and Clark Clifford early in the following year, later became known collectively as the "Pentagon Papers".